 Nowadays, it’s possible to advertise on Facebook, Google, Pinterest, and other online sites.
 Doing this allows a business that’s short on fresh leads to get their business in front of new audiences and possibly add more names to the mailing list.
 Such a practice also helps a business build awareness for its brand.

 While traditional media advertising like TV or radio still gets its share of the advertising pie, more and more businesses have turned to online advertising.
-They do so for two reasons: It works, and it’s where their customers are.
+They do so for two reasons: It works and is where their customers are.

-It’s also difficult to talk about online advertising without at least mentioning influencer advertising.
-Influencer marketing allows a business to reach a large audience in his/ her niche by asking the “celebrities” of that niche if he/ she can advertise on the influencer’s social media accounts or website.
+It’s also difficult to talk about online advertising without mentioning influencer advertising.
+Influencer marketing allows a business to reach a large audience by asking the “celebrities” of that niche if they can advertise on the influencer’s social media accounts or website.

-There are thought leaders in just about every industry who have an online presence on sites like Twitter and Instagram and have ardent followers to match.
-Participating in influencer marketing allows a business owner to reach that influencer’s audience and eventually develop a relationship.
+Thought leaders in almost every industry have an online presence on sites like Twitter and Instagram and have ardent followers to match.
+Influencer marketing allows a business owner to reach that influencer’s audience and eventually develop a relationship.

 Final Thoughts on Developing a Presence Online

 The success of small businesses today hinges upon how connected they are to the worldwide web.
 Unfortunately, many small business leaders feel reluctant to enter the fray.
 Their trepidation stems from several sources, from fear of tech to believing that foot traffic alone will be enough to sustain their business.
-However, as events of the last year have shown, it’s the businesses who know how to reach customers on the web who survive in the modern business world.
+However, as events of the last year have shown, the firms who know how to reach customers on the web survive in the modern business world.

-Fortunately, several resources exist that allow small business leaders to put their toe in the water.
-Some technologies allow even the most inexperienced person to build websites or help them build a following on their social media sites.
+Fortunately, several resources allow small business leaders to stay in the water.
+For example, some technologies allow even the most inexperienced person to build websites or help them build a following on their social media sites.